FranciscaLjubetic/FranciscaLjubetic/README.md

-# HI, I´m a developer from Chile 🇨🇱;
+# HI, I´m a developer from Chile :strawberry:;

 <h3> About me </h3>